VM

 Sketches

-I began my preliminary sketches based on my primary and secondary task flow and a UI inspiration board I created, which includes the features and functionalities throughout various budgeting and learning apps.
-After various iterations, I refined the best ideas into solution sketches.
+I began my preliminary sketches by referencing the primary and secondary task flows, along with a UI inspiration board I created.
+The board included features and functionalities from various budgeting and financial learning apps.

 Primary Task Solution Sketches